yagu0/ActiveAnomalyAggregation/README.md

 ## Requirements

 Python 3 (at least 3.8, up to 3.12 included).
-Modules pip and build.
+Modules pip or build depending on how you decide to install the library.

 ## Installation

+Here are a couple of different ways to download and install the package from GitHub.

+### Method 1

-First you need to download the code.
-One way to do so is to click on the `Code' button on this GitHub page: https://github.com/yagu0/ActiveAnomalyAggregation/tree/main and download the .zip file.
-Another way to do so is to clone the repository:
+Click on the `Code' button on this GitHub page: https://github.com/yagu0/ActiveAnomalyAggregation/tree/main and download the .zip file.

     ```git clone https://github.com/yagu0/ActiveAnomalyAggregation.git```